 ⇠ Karyes 25km (5 hours)

-The Holy Monastery of Esphigmenou was founded in the 10th or 11th century and rest on the northwestern coast of the peninsula of the Holy Mountain.
-The Monastery 's main church is dedicated to the Ascension of the Lord and it has eight chapels and seven exterior chapels.
-Esphigmenou ‘s Monastery has suffered of pirate raids and destructive fires various times.
+The Holy Monastery of Esphigmenou was founded around the 10th or 11th century and rest on the northwestern coast of the peninsula of the Holy Mountain.
+The Monastery 's main church is dedicated to the Ascension of the Lord having eight chapels and seven exterior ones.
+Esphigmenou ‘s Monastery has suffered various times of pirate’s raids and destructive fires.

-Among Esphigmenou's treasures are relics of saints, the so-called cross of Pulcheria (Byzantine Empress), and a large part of Napoleon's tent, which is used as a curtain for the sanctuary door of the katholikon on its feast day.
-Its library contains 372 manuscripts and more than 8,000 printed books.
+Among Esphigmenou's treasures are relics of saints, the valuable cross of Pulcheria (Byzantine Empress), and a large part of Napoleon's tent, which is used as a curtain for the sanctuary door of the “Katholikon”.
+Also, its library contains 372 manuscripts and more than 8,000 printed books.

 ⇠ Karyes 20km (4 hours)